 4. Faith is an action

 In a world where parents teach their kids to be anything they want—I want my children to know the true meaning of Jeremiah 29:11-13 and Psalm 139.
 I want them to discover the path and life God has planned and purposed for them.
-I want my children to know they were created for a purpose, born with unique talents and destined to fulfill a purpose no one else can do.
+I want my children to know they were created for a God appointed task—born with unique talents and destined to fulfill a purpose no one else can do.
 I want them to seek God’s face to establish their future.
 I want them to intimately understand Ephesians 2:10 of being God’s masterpiece.
 The ultimate purpose and meaning of life is found in Jesus Christ!
 Our first and foremost priority is to seek God’s Kingdom and His righteousness above all else (Matthew 6:33).

-6. Faith is keeping your eyes on Jesus
+6. Faith is Keep Jesus as the Target

-Today’s fad will be swept up in yesterday’s news but God is the same as he was yesterday as he will be tomorrow.
+Today’s fad will be swept up in yesterday’s news but God is the same as He was yesterday as He will be tomorrow.
 I want my kids to keep their eyes on Jesus no matter how crazy and anti-Jesus this world becomes.
-This means I have to lead by example, putting my faith and relationship with Jesus in action.
-When something bad happens, I say, “Jesus, please help whoever’s been hurt in that accident,” or share how radically he loves me at the dinner table with a wildly far fetched—yet answered prayer.
-I want them to keep their eyes on him, no matter what.